CS232-Labs/lab1-2023/README.md

 ## Q2 (3 points)

 1. Create a counter whose output varies as follows: 1->2->1->3->1->4 and repeat
-2. You are allowed to use at most 3 D-Flip flops and NOT gate along with any 2-input logic gates
+2. You are allowed to use at most 3 D-Flip flops and NOT gate(s) along with any number of 2-input logic gates
 3. Connect this counter with the display made for the previous problem
 4. Save the final file as `q2.dig`